Skip to Main Content

 There are many different factors to consider and components you can choose from when designing your PTO policy.
 The choices you make on the following policy components will depend on your team’s needs, the way your teams are compensated, your business directives and the culture you are building.
 When designing your PTO policy, consider each of the following components so you can craft a complete, intentional policy.

 It is important to remember that when crafting your policy, you must adhere to the local laws and regulations around pay and PTO.
+If your organization or groups of employees are subject to union agreements, those contracts must be considered as well.

-Who is eligible for PTO?
+Who should be eligible for PTO?

 What types of absences does PTO usually cover?